Direct detection of dark photon dark matter using radio telescopes

-\textit{\textbf{Summary and Outlook}}-- Given the large effective area, the antennas of radio telescopes can convert DPDM field into normal EM wave, and thus can detect the DPDM signal directly.
-We analyze the sensitivities of dipole and parabolic dish antennas, which are commonly used in radio telescopes.
-The DPDM signal equivalent flux to normal EM on both antennas are discussed, and we find the latter one has a large suppression factor and can be numerically calculated for FAST telescope.
-For antenna arrays like LOFAR and SKA1, due to the large coherent length of DPDM, the interferometry technique in the radio astronomy can be used to enhance the sensitivity.
+\textit{\textbf{Summary and Outlook}}-- The radio telescopes' antennas can convert the DPDM field into an ordinary EM wave.
+We have analyzed the sensitivities of the commonly used dipole and parabolic dish antennas.
+We found that the parabolic one has a significant suppression factor for the DPDM-induced equivalent EM flux.
+For antenna arrays like LOFAR and SKA1, due to the sizeable coherent length of DPDM, the interferometry technique in radio astronomy can enhance the sensitivity.

-We have analyzed the FAST observational data and set the limits for DPDM.
-The result is encouraging that for 1$-$1.5~GHz, the limit on $\epsilon$ is about $10^{-12}$, which is one order of magnitude stronger than the CMB constraint.
-We project the sensitivities for FAST, LOFAR and SKA1 telescopes and find that comparing to room-sized haloscope experiments, the radio telescopes can provide a competing and complementary method to directly search for DPDM. \\
+We have used FAST observational data to set limits for DPDM.
+The result is encouraging that for 1$-$1.5~GHz, the limit $\epsilon\sim 10^{-12}$ is one order of magnitude stronger than the CMB constraint.
+We have projected the sensitivities for FAST, LOFAR, and SKA1 telescopes and found that compared to room-sized haloscope experiments, they are competing and complementary in searching for DPDM directly.